KledEatsTacos/kledeatstacos-com/README.md

 ## Features

 *   Dynamic display of personal information and summary.
 *   Integration with Last.fm to show currently playing music.
+(I use YouTube Music, not Spotify.)
 *   Integration with Steam to display recent game activity.
 *   Showcase of projects with descriptions.
 *   Display of language proficiencies.